 - Maximising value for money: IFFIm aims to deliver maximum value for money to Gavi for every dollar invested by its Grantors.
 As a measure of value for money, IFFIm expects that the cumulative total of programme disbursements to Gavi will exceed 90% of total Grantor pledges over IFFIm's lifetime.
-As an indicator of this measure, as at 31 December 2023, IFFIm's cumulative programme disbursements to Gavi since its inception in 2006 were approximately 96.7% of its total outlays over the same period. - Funding cost: IFFIm's cost of funding compared to that of its Grantors serves as an indicator of IFFIm's efficiency, subject to macroeconomic factors.
+As an indicator of this measure, as at 31 December 2024, IFFIm's cumulative programme disbursements to Gavi since its inception in 2006 were approximately 96% of its total outlays over the same period. - Funding cost: IFFIm's cost of funding compared to that of its Grantors serves as an indicator of IFFIm's efficiency, subject to macroeconomic factors.
 At its inception, IFFIm's funding cost was, on average, anticipated to be higher than that of its Grantors and would be considered alongside the utility and impact of its flexible financing structure.
 IFFIm has successfully accessed the capital markets based on Gavi's needs.
-As at 31 December 2023, the weighted average cost of all bonds issued by IFFIm since its inception is 34 basis points over the Secured Overnight Financing Rate ("SOFR").
-This is seven basis points higher than the weighted average cost of borrowing of its Grantors, which is 27 basis points over SOFR calculated over the same period. - Flexibility: One of IFFIm's core values is the financial flexibility that it provides Gavi by allowing it to delink its immunisation programmes from when Grantor payments are received and link them to when funding is needed.
+As at 31 December 2024, the weighted average cost of all bonds issued by IFFIm since its inception is 35 basis points over the Secured Overnight Financing Rate ("SOFR").
+This is nine basis points higher than the weighted average cost of borrowing of its Grantors, which is 26 basis points over SOFR calculated over the same period. - Flexibility: One of IFFIm's core values is the financial flexibility that it provides Gavi by allowing it to delink its immunisation programmes from when Grantor payments are received and link them to when funding is needed.
 This means that Gavi can determine the timing and amount of drawdown from IFFIm based on its needs, for example, whether to frontload resources over a short period of time or draw down on smaller amounts over a longer period, without incurring significant costs in either situation.
-Because of this flexibility, Gavi was able to drawdown US\$ 435 million of IFFIm funding in 2023. - Strategic market access: IFFIm's funding strategy is premised on the intention to optimise the following three objectives: (1) funding cost; (2) diversification; and (3) raising the profiles of IFFIm and Gavi and increasing awareness of Gavi's immunisation mission.
+Because of this flexibility, Gavi was able to drawdown US\$ 366 million of IFFIm funding in 2024. - Strategic market access: IFFIm's funding strategy is premised on the intention to optimise the following three objectives: (1) funding cost; (2) diversification; and (3) raising the profiles of IFFIm and Gavi and increasing awareness of Gavi's immunisation mission.
 IFFIm continues to achieve this strategy by issuing bonds in different currencies and regions, attracting new investors, and broadening its geographical reach.
-In its most recent bond transactions in 2022, IFFIm issued 3-year fixed rate Vaccine Bonds in the amounts of £ 250 million and US\$ 500 million, which provided Gavi with immediately available funding to support routine immunisation in lower-income countries.
-The bonds attracted a diverse and high-quality group of investors, demonstrating the continuing high appeal of IFFIm with global investors to support Gavi's immunisation programmes.
+In its most recent bond transaction in October 2024, IFFIm issued a 3-year fixed rate Vaccine Bond in the amount of US\$ 1 billion, which provided Gavi with immediately available funding to support routine immunisation in lower-income countries and vaccine research activities.
+The bond attracted a diverse and high-quality group of investors, demonstrating the continuing high appeal of IFFIm with global investors to support Gavi's immunisation programmes.

-In 2023, IFFIm received new sovereign pledges from Canada and the Kingdom of Spain.
 IFFIm continues to engage with existing and prospective donors to attract further pledges in support of Gavi's immunisation mission.
-Further details of new sovereign pledges to IFFIm in 2023 are included in the Financial Overview section of this report.